 Taraji P. Henson

-What I like: Taraji's side-parted voluminous bob.
-Not quite as much wow factor as her Globes style last year, but still great.
+Taraji's side-parted voluminous bob doesn't have quite as much wow factor as her Globes style last year, but it's still great.
 Her lip colour picks up the same sheer berry tone as the dress, and once again we've got an eyeshadow in the same colour family.
-What I'd change: Nothing.
-(The undercut isn't my thing, but whatever floats her boat.)

 Taraji is wearing: Eye balm • Wrinkle treatment • Serum • Primer • Foundation in Tan • Powder in Banana • Powder in Chestnut • Blush • Highlighter • Setting spray • Eyeshadow • Mascara in Black • Brow pencil • Lip liner in Plum • Lip gloss